Probably one of the BEST recipes I have learned and taught in Tuscany are my Tuscan Herbs.

 I like to use the base and add things as the recipe inspires me.

 - (Rosmarino marino is the plant of the kitchen.
 Don't use the landscaping variety because it has resin on the branches.)

 - Fresh sage

 - I use about 1 cup of rosemary needles, 1/2 cup of sage leaves, and 2 garlic cloves.

 - Remove the rosemary needles from the branches and the sage leaves from the stems.

-- Spread out the herbs on a cutting board, add the garlic, and sprinkle with 1 teaspoon of sea salt.
+- Spread out the herbs on a cutting board, add the garlic, and sprinkle with 2 tbs of fine sea salt.